Commercial Real Estate in Montgomery County PA — Every Corridor, Every Property Type, Straight Talk

 The Employment Density Advantage

 Montgomery County has more than 30 major employers within county borders.
 King of Prussia alone is the largest suburban office and retail employment center outside Manhattan.
-The pharmaceutical corridor along Route 202 includes major campuses for GSK, Johnson & Johnson subsidiaries, Merck-adjacent operations, and dozens of biotech firms.
-This employment density creates consistent commercial demand that doesn't exist in lower-density suburban markets — there are always businesses that need to be near where the workers are, the patients are, the corporate decision-makers are.
+The pharmaceutical corridor along Route 202 includes major campuses for GSK, Johnson and Johnson subsidiaries, Merck-adjacent operations, and dozens of biotech firms.
+This employment density creates consistent commercial demand that doesn't exist in lower-density suburban markets.

 The 1996 Assessment Complexity for Commercial Investors